 This page features a collection of subjects and settings from all over America and beyond that have touched my heart and inspired me over my many years as an "AMERICANA" fine artist.

-Made famous by British author Rosamunde Picher's books "The Shell Seekers," "The Day of the Storm" and "Coming Home," I visited the artists' colony in 2002 when in U.K. with my husband on his 50th birthday trip.
-While he was golfing with pals at Turnberry, I spent several days touring Saint Ives galleries, beaches and exploring the village Pilcher called "Porthkerris" in her books and stories.
+Made famous by British author Rosamunde Picher's books "The Shell Seekers," "The Day of the Storm" and "Coming Home," I visited the artists' colony in 2002 when in U.K. with my husband on his 50th birthday golfing trip with his best pals.

-I completed a portrait of the pretty two-story Belyar's Croft Inn overlooking this harbor where I stayed during my visit.
-You'll find the artwork below in the "Other Settings (United Kingdom)" and on my What's New page.
+I completed a portrait of the pretty Belyar's Croft Inn overlooking this harbor where I stayed during my short visit.
+Charming as could be, the three-story inn was once home to a sea captain.

 NEW ARTWORK, GROUP PDFS &"THE BIG LIST"